After all your tears, your pleading, and explanations, there was no way you could keep excusing his behavior.

 This is the work we do in Flying Free, which is a support and training program for Christian women in emotionally and spiritually abusive relationships and/or environments.
 We do this through weekly coaching, courses, expert workshops, live gatherings, and a private forum.
 I am confident this is the most comprehensive and transformative intentional program out there for survivors.

 If you are someone who is sick of the same old ruts, are tired of focusing on the abuse, and are ready to get down and dirty and work on your own amazing life, then this is the program for you.
 Tuition for an entire year of strategic, intentional retraining of your brain’s programming is only $290.
 If you can’t afford the full amount up front, you can pay $29 on a month-to-month basis.
 We now have a screening process in place.
-You must go through an application process if you want to get in because we really want to help women in particular who are ready for this kind of next level, personal work.
-If you believe this might be you, you can learn more and apply at joinflyingfree.com.
+We really want to help women in particular who are ready for this kind of next level, personal work.
+If you believe this might be you, you can learn more at joinflyingfree.com.
 I want to thank you so much for listening.
 Until next time, fly free!